gamaliel-ai/gamaliel-prompts/README.md

 ## License

-This project is licensed under the MIT License.
+These prompts and configuation files are licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-## Bible Copyrights
+## Bible Copyright Notices

 We are in discussions with license holders of several popular Bible translations and intend to include them in a later release.
 We also intend to support other languages in the future.
 For now, we are using the World English Bible (WEB) and the King James Version (KJV) as both are in the public domain.